EpiphaCy/EpiphaCy.Github.io/index.md

 1. Research Assistant, 2019.12 - Now
 - Advisor: Prof. Wenbin Wu, Fanhai International School of Finance, Fudan University, Shanghai
   Monetary Policy, Macroeconomic Theory
-  A working paper focusing on the macroeconomic implications of the unexpected component of the Fed's monetary policy is in progress.
+  A working paper focusing on the financial implications of the unexpected component of the Fed's monetary policy is in progress.

+2. Research Assistant, 2021.3 - Now
+- Advisor: Prof. Yang Liu, Business School, Hong Kong University, Hong Kong International Finance
+  Working on the relationship between risk premia and capital control mainly by MATLAB, responsible for coding, debugging as well as replication of previous papers.

-2. Research Assistant, 2019.5 - 2020.4, *[Xiyuan Programme, FDUROP]*
+3. Research Assistant, 2019.5 - 2020.4, *[Xiyuan Programme, FDUROP]*
 - Advisor: Prof. Fang Qin, School of Economics, Fudan University, Shanghai
   Considering about the reformation of grading system in colleges by model of game theory under the assumption of incomplete information repeated games.